satikin/notebook-scalability/infrastructure/README.md

 Only `network`, `tcp`, `udp` [metrics](https://github.com/google/cadvisor/blob/master/docs/storage/prometheus.md#prometheus-container-metrics) are enabled to decrease resource utilization.

-It is deployed to the main namespace due to the remote chart's `namespaceOverride` value absence.
+It is deployed to the main namespace due to the remote chart's `namespaceOverride` absence.

 # Deploying with Helm

-- create monitoring
+- create monitoring namespace
 ```
 kubectl create namespace monitoring
 ```